alverelt/gpscraper/README.md

 # gpscraper

 Welcome to this Google Play scraper.
+There are currently 4 available methods: `search`, `details`, `reviews` and `review_history`.

 - With the `search` generator method you will be able to gather information from all results according to your input query.

+> You will get a list of searches for each pagination.

 **Example**
 ```python